AOEpeople/felogin_bruteforce_protection/Documentation/Pages/AdministratorManual.rst

 Installation
 ------------

-1. Install the extension from TER or from `our GitHub repository <https://github.com/AOEpeople/felogin_bruteforce_protection>`_.
+1. Install the extension via composer `composer require aoe/felogin-bruteforce-protection`, from TER or from `our GitHub repository <https://github.com/AOEpeople/felogin_bruteforce_protection>`_.

 2. Configure this TYPO3-Extension (in TYPO3 Extension-Manager).
 See the "Screenshots" section as well.